one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

     - Minimum 64GB recommended
   - A compatible WiFi card
     - The Dell DW1560 works in MacOS, Windows & Ubuntu
-    - There is now limited functionality for the stock Intel wifi card, however that will not be covered here
   - MacOS installer flash drive
     - There are plenty of guides on how to make this so that won't be covered here